 Many landlords consider their tenancy agreement to be a bit of an afterthought.
 An irritating necessity which the lawyers insist on.

-Many, indeed, think the best tenancy agreement is the shortest tenancy agreement – and have no idea what is in their tenancy agreement as they have never read it!
+Many, indeed, think the best tenancy agreement is the shortest one – and have no idea what is in their agreement as they have never read it!

 Why is a tenancy agreement important?